The future is ear: Why “hearables” are finally tech’s next big thing

 In October 2016, an impressive group of tech industry royalty took the time to get a demonstration of a product from a startup called Doppler Labs.
-Microsoft cofounder Bill Gates and CEO Satya Nadella each got a pair, as did Apple Internet chief Eddy Cue and Jimmy Iovine, head of Apple’s Beats headphone group.
+Microsoft cofounder Bill Gates and CEO Satya Nadella each got one, as did Apple Internet chief Eddy Cue and Jimmy Iovine, head of Apple’s Beats headphone group.
 So did C-suite executives from Amazon, Facebook, Google, and Tencent.

 Donning pre-production versions of Doppler’s Here One wireless earbuds, they experienced the device’s ability to cancel out unwanted background noise, amplify the voice of a particular person in the room, and even converse with people speaking in another language.
 About a half-second after a Doppler staffer asked a question in Spanish, the wearer heard a computerized translation back into English.

-At least two of the companies Sales failed to take off, and a year later the company was shuttered.
+At least two of the companies made informal acquisition bids, but none offered a high-enough price to convince Doppler to give up its dreams of launching a momentous new product.
+Sales failed to take off, and a year later the company was shuttered.
 But that’s not the end of the story.
 Within weeks of its closing, more than half of Doppler’s top technologists were working for the tech giants.

 Now, Fast Company has learned that Amazon, Apple, and Google each have high-priority projects to pick up where Doppler left off.
 All three are working on products that combine the utility of the hearing aid with the entertainment value of a pair of high-end headphones, and potentially much more, say sources.
 Since all three have announced plans to get into healthcare, they could easily add fitness and health monitoring sensors for everything from counting steps to measuring oxygen saturation.
 And while it may take years to happen, none want to be left behind should it become possible to create a general purpose, in-ear computer that allows consumers to leave their phone in the desk drawer.